-- Previous shoulder dislocations: The more often you experience shoulder dislocations, the less stable your shoulder becomes.
+- Previous shoulder dislocations: The more often you experience shoulder dislocations, the less stable it becomes.

 - Loose ligaments: Ligaments are the tissues that bind bones together.
 Shoulder ligaments can either be naturally loose or become loose over time, especially if you repeatedly bring your arm up over your head, as in swimming or tennis.

-What are the symptoms of shoulder dislocation or shoulder instability?
+What are the symptoms of shoulder dislocation or instability?